hybridgroup/gophercon-2023/sensor/arduino/README.md

 ## What you need

-    - Arduino Nano33 IoT board
+    - Arduino Nano RP2040 Connect IoT board
     - Grove IoT Starter Kit parts
-    - Personal computer with Go 1.13+ and TinyGo installed, and a serial port.
+    - Personal computer with Go 1.18+ and TinyGo installed, and a serial port.

 ## Installation

-### Go 1.13
+### Go 1.18

-If somehow you have not installed Go 1.13 on your computer already, you can download it here:
+If somehow you have not installed Go 1.18 on your computer already, you can download it here:

 https://golang.org/dl/